KylerSchmidt/Discord_bot/README.md

+### Discontinued dated build.
+Look at new version in repository

 Discord bot early version

 Requires Node.js to run. can be run either with command line or run the 1 of the two scripts.